yugabyte/yugabyte-db/docs/content/stable/reference/drivers/rust/rust-postgres-reference.md

 ## Fundamentals

-Learn how to perform common tasks required for Rust application development using the YugabyteDB rust smart driver.
+Learn how to perform common tasks required for Rust application development using the YugabyteDB Rust smart driver.

 ### Load balancing connection properties